 MED: Talent entering behavior room with tank

-Label the tanks such that the condition or genotype of the animals is blind to the experimenter [1] and use a net to gently place a single adult into the pre-filled beaker [2].
+Label the tanks such that the condition or genotype of the animals is blind to the experimenter [1].
+After acclimation, use a net to gently place a single adult into the pre-filled beaker [2].

 MED: Talent placing label onto tank